Attorney for Domestic Violence in Polk County, FL

-Crimes of violence can be classified as “domestic violence” when they involve:
+Under Florida law, crimes of violence are classified as “domestic violence” when they involve:

 - a current or former spouse or intimate partner of the victim;